JamesSkemp/words/content/post/terragen-2-technology-preview-to-be-released-december-15.md

 +++
 title = "Terragen&trade; 2 Technology Preview to be released December 15"
-summary = "Terragen 2 Technology Preview may be released on December 15 (depending upon where you live)." draft = false comments = true date = "2006-12-15T07:25:00-06:00"
+description = "Terragen 2 Technology Preview may be released on December 15 (depending upon where you live)." draft = false comments = true date = "2006-12-15T07:25:00-06:00"